 Another May tradition is The Day of the Cross.
 This is celebrated all over Spain.
-May 3rd is the date for this year, but unfortunately Spain will still be in lockdown, so this celebration will not be going ahead.
+It is celebrated on May 3rd every year in Spain, particularly in Andalusia.

-In Spain there are several different religious brotherhoods who organise and take part in religious celebrations, and they organise the processions and decorate tall crosses with flowers, they are usually red and maybe include some white, and the red is usually made of carnations.
-In the small villages of Spain, they normally use a certain plaza each year and decorate it with traditional items, such as a guitar, an embroidered shawl or old earthenware pot.
+In Spain, there are several different religious brotherhoods that organise and take part in religious celebrations, and they organise the processions and decorate tall crosses with flowers, they are usually red and maybe include some white, and the red is usually made of carnations.
+In the small villages of Spain, they normally use a certain plaza each year and decorate it with traditional items, such as a guitar, an embroidered shawl or an old earthenware pot.

 In Cómpeta we have a procession that starts at 7pm and commences from Plaza del Carmen, a lovely little plaza near the top of the village.
 The procession slowly winds its way up to the bottom of the nearby urbanization of Cruz del Monte, where there is a small shrine.
 The local Competa band follows the cross, followed by the Mayor, the local councillors and all the villagers follow on behind from all ages, babies carried in the mother’s arms to the elderly.
 This is a spectacular sight to see and also to join in and follow the procession.

 It’s a very joyous, happy occasion, and usually takes over an hour to get to the small shrine.
 The town hall supplies a picnic of snacks and drinks for everyone, the band carries on playing, some ladies dress in the traditional costumes and love to dance the traditional flamenco dances and the children run about enjoying the fun.
 The decorated cross is placed at the shrine and gradually everyone leaves as the sun sets, for a slow wander home down the hill.